-Managing Entities in Central#
+Managing Entities in Central¶

-New in version v2022.3.
+Added in version v2022.3.

 Without Entities, you can attach existing data during the Form creation process, often through choices